umf-iti-200/umf-iti-200.github.io/data/posts/aws-ec2.md

 Congratulations!
 Now you are accessing the instance you have just created!
 At this point, your terminal is now interacting directly with your EC2 instance (aka your "virtual computer") - <strong>rather than your physical machine</strong>.

 <div className="alert alert-warning" role="alert">
-    The next commands will be executed into your instance, so keep the terminal open.
+    The next commands will be executed in your instance, so keep the terminal open.
 </div>

 # Update All Packages